mobius-network/slate/source/index.html.md

 search: true
 ---

+# Note

+The below v1 API is being phased out - you should not develop new applications using this API!

+Please read about our new rearchitected and non-custodial [DApp Store v2](https://medium.com/mobius-network/mobius-dapp-store-2-0-demo-d5d1bd574057) and see the accompanying [Ruby SDK v2 Documentation](https://github.com/mobius-network/mobius-client-ruby) and sample [Floppy Bird DApp source code](https://github.com/mobius-network/floppy-bird-dapp).

+The DApp Store v2 has no API since it is non-custodial.
+If you have any questions please email [developers@mobius.network](mailto:developers@mobius.network).

 # Introduction

 Welcome to the Mobius API!
 The Mobius API provides simple access to the Mobius DApp Store and multiple blockchains.